uyuni-project/tetra/README.md

 This is actually everything needed to do a first dry-run build.

-#### First dry-run phase
+#### First dry-run build

 Let's call `gjp dry-run` to let `gjp` know we are building and then call Maven.
 Note that `gjp mvn` is used instead of plain `mvn`: `gjp` will take care of locating the Maven installation in `kit/` and ensure it will store all downloaded files there.

     gjp dry-run
     cd src/commons-collections/commons-collections-3.2.1-src/
     gjp mvn package

+Success!
+Now we have to tell gjp to return in normal mode:

     gjp finish

-Success!
-At this point `gjp` took note of all needed files, and restored `src/` as it was before the build.
-Also note that build output files have been listed in `file_lists/commons-collections_output` and will be used later to compile the `%install` and `%files` sections of the project spec (by default only jar files are included).
+At this point `gjp` restored `src/` as it was before the build and listed outputs in `file_lists/commons-collections_output`.
+Those will be used later to compile the `%install` and `%files` sections of the project spec.

 This should be sufficient to be able to repeat the build on a machine with no Internet access, but what if we wanted to be 100% sure of that?

-#### Second, networkless, dry-run phase
+#### Second, networkless, dry-run build

 `gjp` has a subcommand to setup a `nonet` user without Internet access, courtesy of `iptables`.
 You can simply retry the build using that user to see if it works.
 Note that the following commands will alter group permissions to allow both your current user and `nonet` to work on the same files.